ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

    * List of logic segments per microservice
 * Recovery processing, scaling
-   * We expect this to be highly patterned and template driven not requiring example-specific design With the above information coging of each microservice and other components of the sprint should be straightforward.
+   * We expect this to be highly patterned and template driven not requiring example-specific design With the above information coding of each microservice and other components of the sprint should be straightforward.

 ## Steps in the design process